googleaccountdiatec-gif/studio/docs/blueprint.md

 - Background color: Light grey (#ECEFF1), subtly tinted blue, to maintain focus on the data.
 - Accent color: Soft orange (#FFAB40) for highlighting overdue CAPAs, drawing attention without overwhelming.
 - Body and headline font: 'Inter', a sans-serif, will be used for all text.
 This is suitable for all headlines and body text
-- Use simple, geometric icons to represent different aspects of CAPA data (e.g., calendar for due dates, person for assigned to).
+- Use simple, geometric icons to represent different aspects of KPI data.
 - A clean, card-based layout to present KPIs and data points in an organized manner.
 - Subtle animations to show loading states and transitions, improving user experience without being distracting.